thecomicbookclub/thecomicbookclub.github.io/_posts/2016-02-11-batman-the-doom-that-came-to-gotham.md

 He noted that Ra's Al Ghul's portrayal as a bearded, ancient immortal attempting to awaken otherworldy monsters to bring about the destruction of the world was a carbon copy of [Grigori Rasputin](http://hellboy.wikia.com/wiki/Grigori_Rasputin) in [volume 1 of Hellboy](http://hellboy.wikia.com/wiki/Seed_of_Destruction).

-He thought it interesting but not a classic and felt that Kthulu has been done to death now.
+He thought it interesting but not a classic and felt that Cthulhu has been done to death now.
 Maybe back in 2000 it was a fresher theme.

 ---
 :star::star::star: